tourcoder/tourcoder/content/blog/why-i-created-the-xcoder-community.md

 That's [xcoder.org](https://xcoder.org/@about)

 I've temporarily built this community with gotosocial, another kind of mastodon.
 If interested, feel free to visit xcoder.org and join in.

+updated@20231125, I apologize for closing this community.
+There are many such communities available now.Instead, I will develop a client for such communities.